suhailsherif/suhail-sherif/content/authors/admin/_index.md

 I am currently a postdoctoral researcher at Vector Institute working with colleagues at the Computer Science department in the University of Toronto.

 I completed my PhD under the supervision of Arkadev Chattopadhyay at the Tata Institute of Fundamental Research.
 The work therein was awarded the 2021 ACM India Doctoral Dissertation Award.
-You can see an overview of the work in that dissertation in <a href="http://theresnoactuallinkbecausetherecordedvideomighthavebeenlost/">this talk</a>.
+You can watch me defend my dissertation <a href="https://www.youtube.com/watch?v=FTbAcwktBCQ">here</a>.<!--You can see an overview of the work in that dissertation in <a href="http://theresnoactuallinkbecausetherecordedvideomighthavebeenlost/">this talk</a>. -->

-I have infiltrated a group of boulderers and soon we shall enact The Red Dim-Sums.
+On this page you can find my recent/featured publications and maybe even other things that I might feel comfortable sharing with strangers on the internet.

 <!-- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.